zachjustice/saturday/README.md

 TODO
 * Separate table for access tokens
-  * Tokens can be for email confirmation, basic auth, or forgetting your password
   * Cron job for clearing out old tokens
+  * move entity.token field to access_tokens
+  * logout invalidates token

+* Use cookie scheme for auth instead of JWT

 * Validate the fb access token corresponds to the auth'ed user's email address.
   * They are the person they say they are

-* Use GeneratoryType.SEQUENCE
 * Use obscured ids rather than autoincrementing id?

 * Cohesive exception scheme
-  * Runtime exceptions for services?
-  * findResource() methods shouldn't throw ResourceNotFoundExceptions()
+  * find<resource> methods shouldn't throw ResourceNotFoundExceptions()
   * ProcessingResourceException vs BussinessLogicException